AppsFlyer/donkey/README.md

 signature as the function being returned.
 It is the middleware author's responsibility to call the next `handler` at some point.

+### Examples

-Here's an example of a one argument middleware adding a timestamp to a request:
+Let's start with a one argument middleware that adds a timestamp to a request:
 ```clojure
 (defn add-timestamp-middleware [handler]
   (fn [request]